shawnsi/get_var/README.md

 will look for the 'foo' key in the `*/etc/puppet/secret*/module/main.yml` file in production and the `module/*secret_dev*/main.yml` file in development.

 And, like *get_var* if the key has a colon, the part before the colon is treated as a filename.

-# Configuration

-Both *get_var* and *get_secret* inspect the same file to figure out which mode they are in (development or production).
-The file is `/etc/puppet/master.yml`.
-The file contains only one key: `environment`.
-The value is either "development" or "production".
-If the file doesn't exist, "development" is assumed.

-    environment: production

 # Tips